SorinaHamidifar/titan-forge/README.md

 Main entry point of the project.
 """

-from core import ideas, resilience/
+from core import ideas, resilience

 def run():